-1999 DARPA Intrusion Detection Evaluation Data Set
+1999 DARPA Intrusion Detection Evaluation Dataset

-There were two parts to the 1999 DARPA Intrusion Detection Evaluation: an off-line evaluation and a realtime evaluation.
+There were two parts to the 1999 DARPA Intrusion Detection Evaluation: an off-line evaluation and a real-time evaluation.

 Intrusion detection systems were tested in the off-line evaluation using network traffic and audit logs collected on a simulation network.
-The systems processed this data in batch mode and attempted to identify attack sessions in the midst of normal activities.
+The systems processed these data in batch mode and attempted to identify attack sessions in the midst of normal activities.

-Intrusion detection systems were tested as part of the off-line evaluation, the realtime evaluation or both.
+Intrusion detection systems were tested as part of the off-line evaluation, the real-time evaluation or both.

 Three weeks of training data were provided for the 1999 DARPA Intrusion Detection off-line evaluation.

 The first and third weeks of the training data do not contain any attacks.
 These data were provided to facilitate the training of anomaly detection systems.

 The second week of the training data contains a select subset of attacks from the 1998 evaluation in addition to several new attacks.
 The primary purpose in presenting these attacks was to provide examples of how to report attacks that are detected.

 Note: In 1999, Intrusion detection systems were trained using the data from both the 1998 and the 1999 evaluations.

 The following files are provided for each day in the training set: